ETIAS Application Process

 How long is ETIAS valid for?

-ETIAS will be valid for 3 years from the day of approval, or until the passport expires.
-In case the passport expires before the expiration date of ETIAS, the traveler will need to apply for a new travel authorization with the new passport.
+ETIAS is valid for 3 years from the day of approval, or until the passport expires.
+In case the passport expires before the expiration date of ETIAS travel permit, the tourist will need to apply for a new travel authorization with the new passport.

 An ETIAS holder will be able to stay in the Schengen Area for a period of up to 90 consecutive days, within a 180 day period.
 ETIAS grants its holders multiple entries to the region.